hteumeuleu/caniemail/_features/html-meter.md

 	}
 }
 notes_by_num: {
-	"1": "Supported with Non Gmail Accounts only."
+	"1": "Partial.
+Supported with Non Gmail Accounts only."
 }
 ---